muddery/muddery/OUTPUTS.md

 # Output Messages

-In Muddery, all data sent from the server to the client are strings in format of
+In Muddery, all data send from the server to the client are strings in format of
 ```
 CMD<JSON data>
 ```
-It begins with 'CMD' and follows a string of JSON data.
+It begins with 'CMD' and follows JSON data.
 For example:
 ```
 CMD{"login": {"dbref": "#16", "name": "USERNAME"}}
 ```

-The key of JSON data represents the data type.
-Possible data type and data format are as follows:
+The keys of JSON data represent the message type.
+Possible message types and data formats are as follows:

 ### msg